thegenemyers/FASTGA/README.md

 While contigs and scaffolds are referenced by ordinal numbers starting at 1, sequence positions are between characters and so start at 0 (the position immediately to the left of the 1st character).
 The convenience of this 0-based numbering is that the length of an interval [b,e] is e-b.
-Further note that when the item for a substring is a contig then the interval is respect to the contig, while when the item is a scaffold it is respect to the scaffold considered as a single string with intervening N's between contigs.
+Further note that when the item for a substring is a contig then the interval is with respect to the contig, while when the item is a scaffold it is respect to the scaffold considered as a single string with intervening N's between contigs.